MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/manage-content/manage-learning-path/change-learning-path-details.md

 # Change Learning Path details

-Editing the details or deleting a Learning Path can be done by selecting a Learning Path which you have created and folowing the steps given in this article.
+Editing the details or deleting a Learning Path can be done by selecting a Learning Path which you have created and following the steps given in this article.
 Here, you will learn more about how to edit/ delete Learning Path on the management portal:
 ### Permissions Level